NotMichaelChen/index_update/index/src/script_engine/readme.md

 RESET
 >Resets the current index, clearing out all documents, static info, and other metadata.
 Must call SETDIR to resume insertions

-INSERT *x*
+INSERT *x* *(y)*
->Inserts x documents.
-If there aren't enough documents this will insert the remaining documents
+>Inserts x documents with y versions.
+If there aren't enough documents this will insert the remaining documents. y is optional

 QUERY *words*
 >Queries the index with the list of words. *words* is separated by spaces